I’M AVAILABLE!

 Meet Fern Gully!

-• He isn’t a barker.
+• He’s not an anxious soul and he isn’t a barker.

-Age: 9.5 years old
+Age: 10 years old

 Sex: Male